There is another world in Mediation

 • in removing cultural and linguistic barriers;

-• in the promotion of the culture of hospitality and socio-economic integration in the area;
+• in promoting a culture of hospitality and socio-economic integration in the area;

-• in the knowledge and practice of the rights and duties in force in Italy, in particular in the access and use of public and private services.
+• in the knowledge and practice of the rights and duties in force in Italy, particularly in accessing and using public and private services.

-The intercultural mediator knows the linguistic and cultural codes of the migrant population of reference.
+The intercultural mediator knows the linguistic and cultural codes of the migrant population in question.

 • The intercultural mediator and his fields of action